All Episodes

 Good morning, Art and Professor Mack.

-I'm sorry, Bob, in Austin, Texas.
+I'm sorry, Bob in Austin, Texas.

 Okay, Bob.

-That these individuals are experiencing something that is real but that is so overwhelming outside their vocabulary, outside of any mental paradigms, that it is we who get to paint the picture of the reptiles or Brinkley's Crystal City or the alternative is insanity.
+outside of any mental paradigms, that it is we who get to paint the picture of the reptiles or Brinkley's Crystal City, or the alternative is insanity.

-Well, if I get the thrust of your question, I think I agree with what you're saying, which is that there is a link between the phenomenon like near-death experiences, NDEs, or the alien encounter phenomenon, that they have in common an opening up of our consciousness to energies, to realities that are experience and can be experienced if the person doesn't
+Well, if I get the thrust of your question, I think I agree with what you're saying, which is that there is a link between the phenomenon like near-death experiences, NDEs,

-Now I don't believe that that has led to people distorting perceptions so they are seeing
+Now, I don't believe that that has led to people distorting perception so they're seeing reptiles when they're really having some sort of vague trauma.

-But I do agree with the notion that part of the resistance to facing this whole thing
+But I do agree with the notion that part of the resistance to facing this whole thing is that the energies involved are so powerful.

 They are not something that we can build a bigger astrodome and control.

-One of the ads on the program had to do with a woman saying that she likes Red Roof because you can control the environment in the room.
+One of the ads on the program had to do with a woman saying that she likes red roof because you can control the environment in the room.

-Well, we have a passion for control as a species and this phenomenon, the encounter phenomenon, I'm continually impressed with how we appear to be so locally conceited in our interpretations, whether it's in Rorschach photographs from the Mars Explorer.
+I'm continually impressed with how we appear to be so locally conceited in our interpretations, whether it's in Rorschach photographs from the Mars Explorer.

-And I think life's a lot more exciting when we open to the mysteries, but you know, I'm biased in that direction.
+You know, and I think life's a lot more exciting when we open to the mysteries.

 Absolutely.